learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ## Introduction

-In this lab, you'll build a stochastic simulation to model herd immunity in a population, and examine how a virus moves through a population, depending on what percentage of the population is vaccinated against the disease.
+In this lab, you'll build a stochastic simulation to model herd immunity in a population and examine how a virus moves through a population, depending on what percentage of the population is vaccinated against the disease.

 ## Objectives